ramigs/nuxt-fauna-article/nuxt-fauna.md

 site is not viable.

-Going back to our Repo Catalogue, suppose we want to add some dynamic data to the detail pages, such as stars and forks.
+Going back to our Repo Catalogue, suppose we want to add some dynamic data to the detail pages, such as number of stars and forks.

 Clearly, it's not practical to rebuild an entire website whenever this type of data changes.